ernestchu/ssm-project/task2/README.md

 ## Evaluate the model

-We use open-source models to evaluate the results.
-Here are the commands.
+We evaluate model outputs using both open-source and closed-source evaluators.

-Call OpenAI API to evaluate the result.
+To evaluate with OpenAI:
 ```
 python main.py --model_name "your model name" --eval --eval_method openai --cache_dir "your cache dir" [--icl]
 ```

-Use Qwen to evaluate the result
+To evaluate with Qwen:
 ```
 python main.py --model_name "your model name" --eval --eval_method qwen --cache_dir "your cache dir" [--icl]
 ```

-Use Gemma to evaluate the result
+To evaluate with Gemma:
 ```
 python main.py --model_name "your model name" --eval --eval_method gemma --cache_dir "your cache dir" [--icl]
 ```

 ## GPT results

-We aim to systematically assess the alignment between the large model's responses and the corresponding formulations.
-For this evaluation, we employ GPT-4o-mini as the judgment model.
+We use GPT-4o-mini to systematically assess the alignment between model-generated responses and ground-truth formulations.

 |model|accuracy|
 |-|-|